sathomas/jsDataV.is/src/text/ch7/03-map.md

 ### Step 3: Create a Color Scale

-In the first example in this appendix we saw how <span class="smcp">D3</span>.js provides scales to map between data values and (in the case of that example) pixel positions.
+In the first example in this chapter we saw how <span class="smcp">D3</span>.js provides scales to map between data values and (in the case of that example) pixel positions.
 For this example we can use a scale to map from a data value to a color.
 The data value will be the date of the nominating event, and the color will range from light to dark blue.

-Since all the nominiating events took place in the first six months of the year, we can set input for our scale (its _domain_) to be from January 1 to June 30.
+Since all the nominating events took place in the first six months of the year, we can set the input for our scale (its _domain_) to be from January 1 to June 30.
 As you can see from line 2, we're converting calendar dates to integers.
 We use `new Date()` to construct a JavaScript `Date` object and then convert it to an integer with the plus sign (`+`).
 The resulting value is the number of milliseconds since January 1, 1970 <span class="smcp">UTC</span>, although the details aren't really important in this case.

 For the scale's range in line 3 we're giving <span class="smcp">D3</span>.js two colors in <span class="smcp">CSS</span> hexidecimal format. <span class="lgcp">D3</span>.js is smart enough to recognize those as a colors and construct the scale accordingly.